 Prospective math, science, computer science, economics, and engineering majors will all need some calculus and are advised to get an early start on this requirement.
 Students with one semester of advanced placement or transfer credit for calculus are advised to take a second semester of calculus immediately rather than postponing it.
 The material is fresher in the mind, and the instructor will give more review in the fall than in the spring.

 The standard prerequisite for freshman-level calculus is three years of high school mathematics, including trigonometry and logarithms.
 Students who need to take calculus but are lacking the necessary prerequisites should start with a precalculus course.
-MATH 1101: Calculus Preparation (fall or spring) is a 1-credit course that introduces a variety of topics of algebra to prepare students for MATH 1106 or 1110.
+MATH 1101: Calculus Preparation (fall only) is a 1-credit course that introduces a variety of topics of algebra to prepare students for MATH 1106 or 1110.

 Calculus I: Derivatives

 Students who need to take calculus and do not have (or wish to forfeit) AP credit, should start with Calculus I. Options include:

 - MATH 1106: Calculus for the Life and Social Sciences (spring only)

 - MATH 1110 - Calculus I